-In addition to the Chess Olympiad, some other world-wide organizations have been created that include chess, such as the World Mind Sports Games (WMSG Sports).
+In addition to the Chess Olympiad, some other worldwide organizations have been created that include chess, such as the World Mind Sports Games (WMSG Sports).
 WMSG Sports was created in 2008 and during his first event, it included chess as one of its five main games.
-In this event, took part people from many countries and had a great impact on the world.
+In this event, people from many countries took part and it had a great impact on the world.
 The next WMSG Sports event was four years later, in 2012, and was even more resonant.
 It is obvious, therefore, that chess is not a distant sport, for which efforts to participate in the Olympic Games never took place.
 But beyond that failure, chess has taken and is still taking part in many international and global events every year.

 Reasons to Join the Olympic Games

 Chess, like many other sports, is extremely interesting and due to its peculiarity in relation to other sports, it will bring a different note to these games.
 With this integration, it will expire a sense of thought, strategy, and concentration all over the world.
-The exposure of the world to this sport will bring them an interest in a further study on the subject.
+The exposure of the world to this sport will bring them an interest in further study on the subject.
 This phenomenon will obviously increase over the years, ultimately reaching an optimal point where a large percentage of the population will be interested in chess.

-Chess can be similar in many ways to other sports that exist in the Olympic Games, and as the other games have also a huge competitiveness among the players that will promote the game at the highest level.
+Chess can be similar in many ways to other sports that exist in the Olympic Games, and as the other games have also huge competitiveness among the players that will promote the game at the highest level.
 This level will be enviable for any other world chess event of the past.

 In the Olympic Games, however, there are currently some sports that do not have a great impact on the world and do not contain any particular interest that justifies their inclusion in the event.
 Chess on the other hand, however, is a well-known game and, by extension, a sport of an awesome intellectual interest, and these two facts make it an essential part of these games.